Darksel0/ddos/README.md

-# powerfull ddos tool CAN BYPASS  A LOT OF ANTI-DDOS WEBSITE
+# powerfull online ddos tool can down website in 10 sec

 its very powerfull